mehroosali/s3-redshift-batch-etl-pipeline/README.md

     Writes them to partitioned parquet files in table directories on S3.

+5. Load the output tables from S3 to Redshift and automate the whole process using Airflow.

+## Project Structure

 The project is made up of an `etl.py` script for initializing the spark cluster, loading the data from S3, processing data into dimensional model and loading back to S3.
 The `dl.cfg` is stores the configuration parameters for reading and writing to S3.

 Using the song and log datasets, a star schema optimized for queries on song play analysis derived.
 The Fact table for this schema model was made of a single table - `songplays` - which records in log data associated with song plays .i.e. records with page `NextSong`.
 The query below applies a condition that filters actions for song plays: